 I have always wanted to try making a lined basket.
-Well, I guess the lining for a basket.
-I see them and they look so nice.
+I see them in stores and they look so nice.
 I have even bought some lined baskets to use for organization in my home but I have never actually sewn the lining for one.
+Until now!

 fabric for lining